LatticeQCD/AnalysisToolbox/docs/_sources/dataAnalysis/curveFitting.md.txt

 ```Python
 getSpline(xdata, ydata, num_knots, order=3, rand=False, fixedKnots=None)
 ```
-This is essentially a wrapper for `scipy.interpolate.LSQUnivariateSpline`.
+This is by default a wrapper for `scipy.interpolate.LSQUnivariateSpline`.
 Here you specify how many knots `num_knots` you want and the order `order` of the spline.
 By default, the spline will create a list of `num_knots` evenly spaced knots, but you can specify `rand=True` to have it pick the knot locations randomly.
 If you need to specify some knot locations